andresebr/kumodd/README.md

 id                      | Unique [Google Drive File ID](https://developers.google.com/drive/api/v3/about-files) shared                  | Is shared in Google Drive to other users (true/false)

 Metadata names are translated to CSV column titles using 'csv_title' in the configuration file.
 If a title is not defined there, the metadata name is used as the CSV column title.

+Name		| Description
+:-----		| :-----
+gdrive_auth	| filename of the google drive account authorization.
+Ignored if provided on command line. oauth_id	| filename of the Oauth client ID credentials

 See the [Default YAML Configuration File](#default-yaml-configuration-file) for more details.